dynatrace-oss/barista/src/lib/checkbox/README.md

 <docs-source-example example="IndeterminateCheckboxExampleComponent"></docs-source-example>

-Angular forms `<dt-checkbox>` is compatible with @angular/forms and supports both FormsModule and ReactiveFormsModule.
+The `<dt-checkbox>` is compatible with @angular/forms and supports both FormsModule and ReactiveFormsModule.

 ## Accessibility